-Individuals often resort to entrepreneurship for a number of reasons: profiting from a specific market niche.
+Individuals often resort to entrepreneurship for a number of reasons: profiting from a specific market niche, unable to find suitable employment or a means to sustainable income, or having the industry know-how (with the financial resources) to generate income.
 Assuming two entrepreneurial endeavors per year potentially results in viable businesses employing two people, grossing \$75,000 per year in sales.
 Five years of activity could yield ten new businesses, employing a total of twenty people, grossing \$750,000 per year in sales, and contributing to the Homer economy.